0mori1/GoodbyeDPI/README.md

-DO NOT USE ON METERED NETWORKS!
-Not for an extended period of time, at least.

-And by the way, this tool is powerless against IP blocks.
+This tool is powerless against IP blocks.
 Sorry.

 This is a fork of ValdikSS' goodbyeDPI, I'm too lazy to make a proper readme, so just see the usage guide shown to you when you use the --help flag.